Hhenry443/TidyTask/README.md

 # Tidy Task
 This script provides a command-line interface (CLI) for managing tasks.
 You can add, view, edit, mark as done, delete, and clear tasks.
 All tasks are stored in a `tasks.json` file, located in the specified path.
 You will need to change this in the script!!

+This is a MacOS and Linux tool for the minute.
+I will potentially add Windows support in the future.
+(If I get around to it)

+Thank you for checking out my project!! :)

 ## Requirements
 -   Python 3.x
 -   The  `argparse`  and  `json`  libraries (both come with Python by default).